Stella Rimington: Early life

-Rimington was born Stella Whitehouse in South London, England; her family moved from South Norwood to Essex in 1939, due to the danger of living in London during World War II.
-Her father got a job as chief draughtsman at a steel works in Barrow-in-Furness in Cumbria, and the family moved there.
+Rimington was born on 13 May 1935 in South London, England; her family moved out of South Norwood in 1939, because of the dangers of living in London during World War II, to Essex, where her father was hired as chief draughtsman at a steelworks and later in Barrow-in-Furness, Cumbria.
 She described living through the Barrow Blitz as a small child, and becoming claustrophobic into adulthood, needing an exit route from any situation.
 She was educated at Croslands Convent School after spending some time in Wallasey.
-When her father got a job in Ilkeston, Derbyshire, the family moved to the Midlands, where Stella attended Nottingham High School for Girls.
+When her father found another job in Ilkeston, Derbyshire, the family moved to the Midlands, where Stella attended Nottingham High School for Girls.
 She spent her last summer of secondary school working as an au pair in Paris, before enrolling at the University of Edinburgh in 1954 to study English.
 By chance, she met her future husband, John Rimington, whom she had known from Nottingham.

 Completing her degree in 1958, she studied archive administration at the University of Liverpool, before beginning work as an archivist at the County Record Office in Worcester in 1959.
 In 1963, she married John Rimington and moved to London, where she successfully applied for a position at the India Office Library.

 In 1965, her husband was offered an overseas posting as First Secretary (Economic) for the British High Commission in New Delhi, India, and the couple sailed to India in September.

 India and MI5

 In 1967, after two years in India, Rimington was asked to assist one of the First Secretaries at the High Commission with his office work.
 She agreed, and when she began, discovered that he was the representative in India of the British Security Service (MI5).
 Gaining her security clearance, Rimington worked in the MI5 office for nearly two years, until she and her husband returned to London in 1969, where she decided to apply for a permanent position at MI5.

-Between 1969 and 1990, Rimington worked in all three branches of the Security Service: counter espionage, counter subversion, and counter terrorism.
+Between 1969 and 1990, Rimington worked in all three branches of the Security Service: counter-espionage, counter-subversion, and counter-terrorism.

 Following the 1979 Department of Health and Social Security computer operators strike, Rimington became an assistant director of the revived Inter-departmental Group on Subversion in Public Life to identify and limit the actions of subversives in the civil service.

 In 1989, she gave evidence in court against the Czechoslovak spy Václav Jelínek (prosecuted under his alias of "Erwin van Haarlem"), using the alias "Miss J".
 In 1990, she was promoted to one of the Service's two Deputy Director General positions, where she oversaw MI5's move to Thames House.
 In December 1991, she made a visit to Moscow to make the first friendly contact between the British intelligence services and their old enemies the KGB.
 On her return from Russia she was told she had been promoted to Director General.